On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: A few explicit examples

 where

 only depends on the radial coordinate and is manifestly regular at both ends of the boundary.
-The equivalence is shown by generalizing Eq.~\eqref{wave_function_Leaver} to include an additional regular factor $f(r)$.
+The equivalence is only achieved by generalizing Eq.~\eqref{wave_function} to Eq.~\eqref{wave_function_Leaver} by including an additional regular rescaling of the wavefunction via the factor $f(r)$.
 We note that the presence of this regular function does not affect the viability of the approach.
-Its purpose is to have the simplest possible recurrence relation and normalization: in this case, we have a four-term recurrence relation and the first expansion coefficient of $\phi(x)$ is $a_0=1$.
+Its purpose is to simplify the recurrence relation, in this case giving just four terms.

+It was pointed out~\cite{agr-qnm-hyperboloidal-05} that hyperboloidal coordinates provide valuable {\it geometric} insights, where the geometry is imbedded in the conformal areal radius of the compactified spacetime $\rho$, into Leaver's recipe.
+As a matter of fact, it can be shown that with the right gauge fixing in hyperboloidal coordinates, the conformal prefactor $\rho^n$ defined in Eq.~(55) of~\cite{agr-qnm-hyperboloidal-05} becomes identical to the function $f(r)$ given in Eq.~\eqref{wave_function_Leaver}.
+To be more specific, the recurrence relations Eqs.~(153) derived in~\cite{agr-qnm-hyperboloidal-05} for the areal radius fixing gauge are not equivalent to Leaver's results, since the prefactor is a constant in this case.
+On the other hand, the recurrence relations for the Cauchy horizon fixing gauge in Eqs.~(161) of~\cite{agr-qnm-hyperboloidal-05} are entirely equivalent to Leaver's Eqs.~(9) in~\cite{agr-qnm-continued-fraction-04}\footnote{We thank Rodrigo Macedo for pointing this out to us.}.
+In the latter case, the prefactor $\rho^n = \frac{2r_+}{r_+-r_-}\left(\frac{r-r_-}{r}\right)$ in Eq.~(149) of \cite{agr-qnm-hyperboloidal-05} is proportional to $f(r)$ given in Eq.~\eqref{f_prefactor_Leaver}.

 Lastly, we consider a Kerr black hole with mass $2M=1$ and angular momentum per unit mass $a$: